rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 ```

-### Rocky Linux 9.0 macvlan - The Static IP Fix
+### Rocky Linux 9.x macvlan - The static IP fix

 To statically assign an IP address, things get even more convoluted.
-Since `network-scripts` is now deprecated in Rocky Linux 9.0, the only way to do this is through static assignment, and because of the way the containers use the network, you're not going to be able to set the route with a normal `ip route` statement either.
-The problem turns out to be that the interface assigned when applying the macvlan profile (eth0 in this case), cannot be managed.
-The fix is to rename the network interface on the container after restart and then assign the static IP.
-This can all be scripted and can be done (again) with root's crontab.
-This is all done with the `ip` command.
+Since `network-scripts` is now deprecated in Rocky Linux 9.x, the only way to do this is through static assignment, and because of the way the containers use the network, you are not going to be able to set the route with a normal `ip route` statement.
+The problem turns out to be that the interface assigned when applying the macvlan profile (eth0 in this case), is not manageable with Network Manager.
+The fix is to rename the network interface on the container after restart and assign the static IP.
+You can do this with a script and run (again) within root's crontab.
+Do this with the `ip` command.

-To do this, we need to gain shell access to the container again:
+To do this, you need to gain shell access to the container again:

 ```
 lxc exec rockylinux-test-9 bash
 ```

-Next, we are going to create a bash script in `/usr/local/sbin` called "static":
+Next, you are going to create a bash script in `/usr/local/sbin` called "static":

 ```
 vi /usr/local/sbin/static
 ```

-The contents of this script are simple:
+The contents of this script are not difficult:

 ```
 #!/usr/bin/env bash